Teyras/MT/text/chapters/140_stability_conclusion.md

 improvements to the overall measurement stability, even though the multicore affinity setting policy seems to improve the stability for batch measurements on the bare metal.

+### Discussion

+TODO multiple measurements - longer feedback loop (but we can 1. provide preliminary results 2. abort on wrong answers 3. abort when a limit is broken by a large margin)

+TODO instruction counting - pretty stable, but especially memory loads are hard to evaluate.
+Also, the output might be garbage for scripted/managed languages.